area3001/ArduinoMendeleev/README.md

  * Data: variable length payload data
  * Checksum: a 2 bytes CRC16 checksum of the frame, excluding the preamble and the checksum

 The response frame has exectly the same structure.
-If the command field value is kept as it is, this means a ```acknowledge``` response.
+An ```acknowledge``` response is a frame with the same value in the command field as its request frame.
 If the command field value is one's complemented, this means a ```not acknowledge``` response.

 Nodes should not respond to broadcast messages (destination field has the value of ```0xFF```).

 ### Commands

 #### SET_COLOR (0x00)
 Set the value of the LEDs of the board.

-The payload is a 3 to 7 byte value:
+The payload is a 3 to 7 byte value, so each LED intensity can be set in 8bit levels:

 | Byte 0 | Byte 1 | Byte 2 | Byte 3* | Byte 4* | Byte 5* | Byte 6* |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | Red | Green | Blue | White | Warm white | UV | Text leds |

-Bytes with * are optional
+Bytes with * are optional.

-So the LED light intensity can be set in 8bit levels.
-It is required to give a value for all LEDs in the payload.
 The response does not have payload data.

 #### SET_MODE (0x01)
 Set the mode of the node.

-There are 2 modes: automatic and teaching mode.
+The payload data is 1 byte indicating the mode to switch to.
+There are 2 modes: guest (```0x01```) and teacher (```0x02```) mode.

 #### OTA (0x02)
 Send firmware upgrade data to the node.

-The firmware binary file is split by the mqtt2mendeleev bridge in parts of 236 bytes and sent to the destination node using this command.
+The firmware binary file is split by the [mqtt2mendeleev bridge](https://github.com/area3001/mqtt2mendeleev) in parts of 236 bytes and sent to the destination node using this command.
 The first 2 bytes of the payload contain the index of the part.
 The next 2 bytes containing the remaining amount of bytes to be sent.
 This way, we know when we completely received the firmware update data and if we receive parts out of order.

-The response does not have payload data.
+The node should acknowledge the commands before rebooting.
+The responses do not have payload data.

 #### GET_VERSION (0x03)
+Get the firmware version of the node.

 There is no payload to call this command.
 The response contains the bytes of a string that describes the version number.

 #### SET_OUTPUT (0x04)
+Control the 4 outputs of the node.

 The payload should be 2 bytes.
-The first byte indicates a mask of which outputs need to be considered.
-The second byte contains the value to which the indicated outputs should be toggled.
+The first byte indicates a mask of which outputs need to be toggled.
+The second byte contains the state to which the indicated outputs should be toggled.
 The response does not have payload data.

+#### REBOOT (0x05)
+Reboot the node.

+There is no payload to call this command.
+The device should acknowledge the command before rebooting.